melanieseltzer/getcoords/README.md

 ## API Key

-In order to use the package, you must first obtain a Google API key and set `process.env.GOOGLE_GEOCOORDS_API_KEY` using `.env` file or similar.
+In order to use the package, you must first obtain a Google API key and set `process.env.GOOGLE_GEOCOORDS_API_KEY` in your project using [dotenv](https://www.npmjs.com/package/dotenv) or similar.
+You could also set it globally in your shell ([more info](https://unix.stackexchange.com/a/21600)).
 Please visit [the dev docs](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) for instruction on how to obtain the key.

 ## Usage